quist00/CarpentryCon2022GitClassRepoWrangler/presentation.md

  - edit roster to include class names
  - invite people to be collaborators ./gcrw invite
  - generate solo files ./gcrw files
- - have them clone the repo
+ - have them clone the repo and checkout their branch by username
  - generate conflict ./gcrw files --conflict
- - have them checkout their branch, edit file, try to commit, then resolve conflict
+ - have them edit file, try to commit, then resolve conflict

 # Feature Planning